Information for Candidates

-You will initially concentrate on research and innovation, with a start-up package in support, but will be trained in teaching and student development skills and be expected progressively to take up this core academic activity.
+You will initially concentrate on research and innovation, with a start-up package in support, but will be trained in teaching and student development skills and be expected progressively to take up this core academic activity and to build industry engagement.
 It is anticipated that following a successful end of year 3 review the majority of Chancellors Fellows will transition to an open-ended lectureship.

 You will be given substantial mentoring and development support through and beyond the Fellowship provided by the Institute for Academic Development to help gain grants, fellowships and industry engagement funding.
 This will be in addition to support provided by senior staff in the respective schools and institutes.